A weighted FDR procedure under discrete and heterogeneous null distributions: Introduction

 \section{Introduction}

-Multiple testing (MT) aiming at false discovery rate (FDR) control has been routinely conducted in various scientific endeavours including genomics, braining imaging studies, and astronomy, where hundreds or even millions of hypotheses are tested simultaneously.
-With the deluge of discrete data collected in genomics \citep{Auer:2010}, genetics \citep{Gilbert:2005,Chakraborty:1987}, clinical studies \citep{Koch:1990}, drug safety monitoring and other areas, researchers frequently face multiple testing based on test statistics and p-values whose null distributions are discrete and different from each other.
-This naturally divides the realm of MT into two paradigms, (i) ``Continuous paradigm'', where test statistics have continuous distributions that are identical under the null hypotheses, and so do their associated p-values; (ii) ``Discrete paradigm'', where test statistics have discrete distributions that are different under the null hypotheses, and so do their associated p-values; two major types of test conducted in the discrete paradigm are the binomial test and Fisher's exact test (FET). \autoref{fig:f1} illustrates the difference between the two paradigms of MT.
+Multiple testing (MT) aiming at false discovery rate (FDR) control has been routinely conducted in various scientific endeavours.
+With the deluge of discrete data collected in genomics \citep{Auer:2010}, genetics \citep{Gilbert:2005}, drug safety monitoring and other areas, researchers frequently need to conduct multiple testing in the ``discrete paradigm'' where test statistics have discrete and different distributions under null hypotheses.
+Two major types of test conducted in the discrete paradigm are the Binomial test (BT) and Fisher's exact test (FET).
+As reported by \cite{Gilbert:2005} and \cite{Pounds:2006}, discreteness and heterogeneity of p-value distributions under null hypotheses can reduce the power of two of the most popular FDR procedures, i.e., the ``BH'' procedure in \cite{Benjamini:1995} and ``Storey's procedure'' in \cite{Storey:2004}, that were initially designed for the ``continuous paradigm'' where test statistics have a continuous and identical distribution under null hypotheses.
+This has triggered considerable efforts to improve existing FDR procedures.

-As reported by \cite{Gilbert:2005} and \cite{Pounds:2006}, discreteness and heterogeneity of p-value distributions can reduce the power of two of the most popular FDR procedures, the Benjamini-Hochberg (BH) procedure in \cite{Benjamini:1995} and Storey's procedure in \cite{Storey:2004}.
-To develop better FDR procedures for the discrete paradigm, most efforts have been devoted to adjusting existing procedures for the discreteness of p-value distributions through the use of minimal achievable significance levels \citep{Gilbert:2005,Heyse:2011}, less conservative estimators of the proportion $\pi_0$ of true null hypotheses \citep{Pounds:2006,Chen:2012,Liang:2015,Chen:2016}, randomized p-values \citep{Kulinskaya:2009,Habiger:2015}, or midP-values \citep{Heller:2012}.
-In particular, \cite{Chen:2016} proposed an estimator of the proportion $\pi_0$ that is conservative and less upwardly biased than those in \cite{Storey:2004}, \cite{Benjamini:2006} and \cite{Pounds:2006}.
-They also proposed an adaptive Benjamini-Hochberg-Heyse (BHH) procedure based on the BHH procedure in \cite{Heyse:2011}, and showed that the adaptive BHH procedure is conservative and more powerful than the procedure in \cite{Habiger:2015}, the BHH procedure, the discrete Benjamini-Liu procedure in \cite{Heller:2012}, Storey's procedure, and the BH procedure for MT based on p-values of binomial tests and FETs.

-Despite these progresses, little has been done on how to adapt to the heterogeneity of discrete p-value distributions in MT.
-In this article, we propose: \begin{enumerate} \item A new metric that measures the difference between any two CDFs; a grouping algorithm based on the metric to split CDFs and hypotheses into groups.
-The metric and grouping algorithm are applicable in both paradigms of MT.

-\item A weighted FDR (``wFDR") procedure for MT in the discrete paradigm.
-The wFDR procedure employs the grouping algorithm, implements weighted multiple testing, and adapts to the heterogeneity and discreteness of p-value distributions.
-For MT based on p-values of binomial tests and FETs, the wFDR procedure is shown to be conservative and more powerful than the adaptive BHH procedure in \cite{Chen:2016}, the procedure in \cite{Habiger:2015} and the BH procedure.